 The CTA regulations define the terms “substantial control” and “ownership interest” further.

-FinCEN expects every reporting company to have at least one individual to have “substantial control”.
+FinCEN expects every reporting company to have at least one individual to have “substantial control.”

 What Information Is Reported?

-Companies must report the following information: the full name of the reporting company, any trade name or doing-business-as name, business address, state or tribal jurisdiction of formation, and an IRS taxpayer identification number (TIN).
+Non-U.S. companies will have to report the following information: the full name of the reporting company, any trade name or doing-business-as name, business address, state or tribal jurisdiction of formation, and an IRS taxpayer identification number (TIN).

 Non-compliance Risks

-Penalties for willfully not complying with the BOI reporting requirement are steep and can result in criminal and civil penalties of $500 per day and up to $10,000, with up to two years of jail time.
+FinCEN has indicated that it will waive penalties and fines for most non-compliance, and further guidance is expected.
+As written, penalties for willfully not complying with the BOI reporting requirement are steep and can result in criminal and civil penalties of $500 per day and up to $10,000, with up to two years of jail time.